Please Note: Canara Bank is not a Paisabazaar partner. Offers would be from partner banks/NBFCs only.

 Canara Bank is one of the leading public sector banks owned by Government of India.
 The bank provides lending and financial products with added benefits.
-Business loan is provided by the bank in form of MSME loans at an affordable interest rates.
-The offered business loan interest rates depends on various factors, such as loan amount, repayment tenure, probability of the funds to return, function of the firm, enterprise’s financial history, credit score, etc.
+Business loan is provided by the bank in form of MSME loans at an affordable interest rate.
+The offered business loan interest rates depend on various factors, such as loan amount, repayment tenure, probability of the funds to return, a function of the firm, enterprise’s financial history, credit score, etc.

 Canara Bank Business Loan – Features & Eligibility